TrigGuard

 I. Abstract

 The TrigGuard protocol (TGP) defines a cryptographic boundary between callers (automation, agents, CI) and irreversible execution.
 TGP operates before commit: every state-changing path must receive an explicit authorization decision and signed receipt.
-There is no silent default-allow—if evaluation fails or is incomplete, execution does not proceed.
+There is no silent default-allow, if evaluation fails or is incomplete, execution does not proceed.
+For how this fits the broader category, see AI execution governance.

 II.
 Core Architecture: The Gate Model